| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 ‘=’.

-On MS-Windows and MS-DOS systems, Emacs emulates ls
+On MS-Windows and MS-DOS systems, Emacs emulates ls;

-on MS-Windows, for options and peculiarities of that emulation.
+see Emulation of ls on MS-Windows, for options and peculiarities of that emulation.

 To display the Dired buffer in another window rather than in the

-selected window, use C-x 4 d (dired-other-window
+selected window, use C-x 4 d (dired-other-window) instead

 of C-x d.
-C-x 5 d (dired-other-frame
+C-x 5 d (dired-other-frame) uses a

 separate frame to display the Dired buffer.